quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 By sending a RESET_STREAM_AT frame, the sender commits to delivering all bytes up to the Reliable Size.
-The state transitions to "Data Sent" on the sender side, or to "Size Known" on the receive side.
+The state transitions to "Data Sent" on the sender side, or to "Size Known" on the receiver side.
 Note that the flow control limit might prevent the sender from sending all bytes up to the Reliable Size at once.

 To the endpoints, the only differences from closing a stream by using the FIN